-Annual Burning of the Bear Ceremony, Friday 11th September 2020, 8pm – Midnight.
+Annual Burning of the Bear Ceremony, September 2020

 In 2020 we will once again celebrate by lighting the 300 foot bear which is carved out on the hill above our distillery and hosting a ceilidh to mark the occasion on Saturday 2nd May 2020, 8pm – Midnight.